In Good Faith: Are you #Blessed?

 So the Beatitudes were and continue to be a radical shock to the system of how we perceive the natural order of things.
 You are blessed not because you own a vacation home in Maine, but by the compassion and kindness you show to those on the margins of society.
 And this great reversal offers hope to a hurting world, while demonstrating that neither death nor hopelessness nor Paul Simon get the last word.
 God does.

-The Rev. Tim Schenck is an Episcopal priest at St. John’s Church in Hingham, MA.
-This article is excerpted from his newly released book “Holy Grounds: The Surprising Connection between Coffee and Faith - From Dancing Goats to Satan’s Drink.”
-“Holy Grounds” is available on Amazon at https://amzn.to/2IdFp91.
-Follow him on Twitter @FatherTim.
+The Rev. Tim Schenck is an Episcopal priest at St. John's Church in Hingham, Mass.
+This article is excerpted from his newly released book "Holy Grounds: The Surprising Connection between Coffee and Faith - From Dancing Goats to Satan's Drink."